minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 - bit.py, which defines the structure
 - port_classification.py, which contains the business rules

 Bit.py gives the structure of the bit, containing the input and the businessrules against which it is tested.
 An example is included below.
-The bit accepts input belonging to the objects IPPort and IPAddress.
-It then calls the module port_classification, which contains the businessrules.
+The bit consumes input objects of type IPPort:

 .. code-block:: python